 COVID forced a reckoning for many families, including ours.
 Suddenly, Daniel couldn't send presents to replace presence.
 Grace couldn't drop off groceries and rush away.
 We had to learn, through screens and masks, how to just be together.

 Dr. Goldman, a psychologist, notes that "Parents often crave poignant reminders that they impacted their adult children—especially married or partnered ones—and still hold a place in their lives."
-But what I've discovered is that we often crave this connection while simultaneously modeling distance, creating the very patterns we later lament.
+What I've discovered is that we often crave this connection while simultaneously modeling distance.
+We create the very patterns we later lament.
+Is that irony or just inheritance?

 The gift of less